Live Prediction Market Odds

 What this means for the 2026 House market is that the structural prior favors Democrats by a lot.
 A bettor who knew nothing about the candidates or the maps or the current political environment, and who only knew that this is a first midterm of a Republican administration with a president whose approval rating sits underwater, would rationally bet on a substantial Democratic gain.
 The market builds this prior into the price.
 Republican-side odds on the party-control market are effectively betting against eight decades of historical pattern.

-That doesn’t mean Republicans will lose.
+That doesn't mean Republicans will lose.
 The 2022 result shows the pattern can produce smaller losses than expected when specific factors break the right way.
-The mid-decade redistricting wars covered above have shifted the structural advantage in Republicans’ favor compared to where things stood a year ago.
+The mid-decade redistricting wars covered below have shifted the structural advantage in Republicans' favor compared to where things stood a year ago.
 But the cumulative force of history is significant.
-For Republicans to hold the chamber outright, they need either an exceptional political environment, exceptional candidate quality, or both, on top of the structural redistricting gains they’ve already locked in.
+For Republicans to hold the chamber outright, they need either an exceptional political environment, exceptional candidate quality, or both, on top of the structural redistricting gains they've already locked in.

 Mid-decade redistricting and the structural House map